iotivity/iotivity/Readme.scons.txt

 ('<iotivity>' is the path to 'iotivity' project.
 If your device is x86, arm, or arm64, please change 'x86_64' to the proper arch)

+3. To build and test IoTivity with Security enabled (required for certification) follow the instructions found in:
+  <iotivity>/resource/csdk/security/README-building-and-running-secure-IoTivity-stack.txt

 == How to build IoTivity projects ==

 IoTivity includes a series of projects.
 You can find all these projects here: